jtulach/bck2brwsr/README.md

 [Bck2Brwsr](http://bck2brwsr.apidesign.org) VM is a Java virtual machine which is capable to take bytecode and transpile it
-(either ahead-of-time - e.g. during compilation on desktop - or just-in-time, e.g. in a browser) into appropriate JavaScript code which does the same thing.
-As a result one can write in Java, compile with JavaC, run it with [Bck2Brwsr](http://bck2brwsr.apidesign.org) in any modern browser.
+(either ahead-of-time - e.g. during compilation on your build machine - or just-in-time, e.g. in a browser) into appropriate JavaScript code which does the same thing.
+As a result one can write in Java, compile with `javac` compiler, run it with [Bck2Brwsr](http://bck2brwsr.apidesign.org) in any modern browser.

 # Getting Started